to you, too. But Welcombe is a little ravine beach just near Golden Park in Cornwall,

 St Morwen was a nice lady from the region who held out for the faith and refused

 to consent to do this or that nasty abomination and got venerated a century before

 the legions of the Roman Church flooded the area and started venerating their

-own saints, like James, John, Christopher, Agnes, Sebastian, Bruce and what not.
+own saints, like James, John, Christopher, Agnes, Sebastian, Maurice and what not.

 beach, very soon to disappear under the tides